wechaty/wechaty-puppet-padchat/.github/ISSUE_TEMPLATE.md

 Please search in the issue first, and make sure your problem had not been reported before.

+### 1. Provide Your Package Version
+- What is your wechaty version?
+Answer:

+- What is your wechaty-puppet-padchat version?
+Answer:

 ### 1. Expected behavior

 **Question: What behavior do you expect?**